-We gave the music box to my grandfather knowing this was a song he maintained a deep affection for.
-It is a song engulfed with joy, happiness and simplicity and this is what I saw reflected in my grandfather’s eyes the first time he cranked the music box to listen to its melody.
+We gave the music box to my grandfather knowing it’s song was a song he loved.
+It is a song engulfed with joy, happiness and simplicity and this is what I saw reflected in my grandfather’s eyes the first time he cranked the music box to listen to Music Box Dancer play.

 With his initials —C. L. A.— engraved on the lid, it was a very meaningful gift.